-Over the reporting year I have continued to maintain productive relationships with the Chief Officer Delegate and the Police Disclosure Unit within PSNI to develop the standards of information provided to AccessNI.
+Over the reporting year I have continued to maintain productive relationships with the Chief Officer Delegate and the Police Disclosure Unit within PSNI to promote the standards of information provided to AccessNI.

-Over the past year I have received prompt responses to all my requests for information from stakeholders.
-I would like to express my gratitude to PSNI, Probation Service and Youth Justice Agency for their assistance and support throughout the year.
+I have received prompt responses to all my requests for information from stakeholders.
+I would like to express my gratitude to PSNI and Youth Justice Agency for their assistance and support throughout the year.